 - To help the people of interested countries and areas in meeting their needs for trained workers

 - To help promote a better understanding of Americans on the part of the peoples served

 - To help promote a better understanding of other peoples on the part of Americans

 The program continues to reflect the evolving priorities of the US government and changes in the population of the United States.
 Today, on average, volunteers are older than their predecessors and more experienced in specialized fields.

-After almost five decades of service, the Peace Corps is more vital than ever and still growing.
+After more than five decades of service, the Peace Corps is more vital than ever and still growing.
 From John F. Kennedy's inspiration came an agency devoted to world peace and friendship and volunteers who continue to help individuals build a better life for themselves, their children, their community, and their country.